bonitasoft/bonita-doc/md/customize-living-application-layout.md

-# Customize a living application layout
+# Customize living application layout

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.